adlnet/xapi-profiles/xapi-profiles-structure.md

 Profiles MUST use at most one of `schema` and `inlineSchema` for Extensions.

-Learning Record Providers MUST, for xAPI Statements using Extensions defined here, follow the following rules:
+Statements including extensions defined in a Profile MUST:
-* a ContextExtension MUST only be used in context
+* only use a ContextExtension in context
-* a ResultExtension MUST only be used in result
+* only use a ResultExtension in result
-* an ActivityExtension MUST only be used in an Activity Definition.
+* only use an ActivityExtension in an Activity Definition.

 ### Document Resources